connorpink/mass-user-creation-tool/README.md

 # mass-user-creation-tool
-command-line tool using csv import to mass-generate net new Active Directory users
+Command-line tool using csv import to mass-generate net new Active Directory users

+In this repo is the csv file you can use as a template.